web3/web3.js/docs/web3-module.rst

     };
     > "result"

-The AbstractMethod object does have the following methods and properties:
+The AbstractMethod class does have the following methods and properties:

 .. include:: web3-module-abstract-method-class-reference.rst

 ------------------------------------------------------------------------------------------------------------------------

-.. _web3-abstract-call-method:
+.. _web3-module-abstract-call-method:

 AbstractCallMethod
 ==============